GKeppler/MobiBox-JB-Sat10-v2/README.md

 - [klick](https://www.diyaudio.com/forums/digital-line-level/294423-electronics-adau1701-module-12.html#post5033060)
 ## Amplifier

-**just buy [this one](https://www.boomaudio.de/wondom-tpa250-dsp-bluetooth-endstufe) next time as it has bleutooth and the dsp integrated**
+**just buy the [WONDOM JAB5](https://store.sure-electronics.com/product/AA-JA33286) next time as it has bleutooth and the dsp integrated**

 2.1 TPA3116d2 board
 " Also, there's lots of 2.1 amps (chips synchronized) where you can circumvent the on board sub LP filter "